Facts About Fescue Grass

 tolerant and perform well in the lower areas of the

-transitions zone where the season is too hot for the other cool grasses
+transition zone where the season is too hot for the other cool grasses

 and in the area of the transition zone that is too cold in the